We leave our rustic Riverside cabin in Nong Khiaw to travel further north to Muang Hiam. Saylom has planned some interesting stops along the way.

 “Wow.
 And you still are beautiful.” was the translation from Saylom.
 How sweet!

 We needed to let our restaurant know what time were we coming to dinner because they wanted to go to bed.
-(They get up at 4am and are in bed between 8-10.
+(They get up at 4am and are in bed between 8 and 10.
 Sunrise comes later and sunset comes earlier when in the mountains.)
 We said 6:30.
 OK.
 We will see you at 6.

 We saw a tournament of Pétanque.
 It was brought here by the French and apparently involves drinking.